Inaugural Research Seminar, David Jones Research Center Washington, D.C., 7-8 June, 2018

 depending on interest and resources, organize or support further public lectures, exhibitions, and conferences'

-The Center will hold an inaugural seminar 7-8 June, 2018 to discuss the current state of Jones Studies and the directions it could take.
+The Center held an inaugural seminar 7-8 June, 2018 to discuss the current state of Jones Studies and the directions it could take.
 Paper proposals are due 7 April.
-For more information about the Center and the inaugural seminar CFP, see the Center's webpage:
+For more information about the Center and the inaugural seminar's program, see the Center's webpage: